nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Viewing help

-Shows a list of commands available in iManager.<br>
+Shows a list of commands available in iManager. <br>

 Format: `help`
-> A list of commands available is also shown if you enter the wrong command
+> A list of commands available is also shown if you enter the wrong command.

 Examples:

 * `help` <br>
-  Shows all available commands with examples
+  Shows all available commands with examples.

 #### Viewing a specific commands
 Show details of a specific command using `[KEYWORD]` flag.